Zahrarahman1/File-Management-System/README.md

 - Standalone application (no IDE required)
 - Runs directly on Windows system

+## 📥 How to Download Project

+### 📂 Download Full Source Code (GitHub Folder)
+- Go to the main repository page
+- Click the green **Code** button
+- Select **Download ZIP**
+- Extract the ZIP file on your system
+- Open folder in VS Code or any Python IDE

+### 🚀 Download App (Executable - Release Version)
+- Go to the **Releases** section of this repository
+- Download the latest version (v1.0)
+- Download the `main.exe` file
+- Save it on your system
+- Double click `main.exe` to run the application

+✔ No Python or IDE required for EXE version
+✔ Direct standalone application
+✔ Runs independently on Windows system

 ## 🎯 Purpose
 This project demonstrates file handling, GUI development, and basic operating system concepts in Python.